-× New Castle Court House (New Castle County) The court house was the first capital of the state and its State House (1776-1777).
-In June, 1776, it is where both the state of Delaware was created when it separated from Pennsylvania and the legislature acted to become independent from Great Britain.
-In 1848, the principles of the Declaration of Independence were put to the test when abolitionists Thomas Garrett and John Hunn were tried here, found guilty, and fined for helping enslaved people emancipate themselves.
+- New Castle Court House (Historic New Castle) The court house was the first capital of the state and its State House (1776-1777).
+The Court House played a significant role in creation of the State of Delaware by allowing the state to separate from Pennsylvania, and held trials for abolitionists Thomas Garrett and John Hunn, who were tried here, found guilty, and fined for helping enslaved people emancipate themselves.

-× Sheriff's House (New Castle County) - Built in 1858, the Victorian brownstone building served as , which sits behind the Court House, served as both the home of the sheriff and as the administrative site for the attached prison which, together with the adjoining New Castle Court House, served as the center of New Castle County's justice system.
+- Sheriff's House (Historic New Castle) - Built in 1858, the Victorian brownstone building served as both the home of the sheriff and as the administrative site for the attached prison.
+The Sheriffs House and the adjoining New Castle Court House served as the center of New Castle County's justice system.
 This structure is all that remains of the first county prison in Delaware.
-It was donated to the National Park Service by the State of Delaware for inclusion in the national monument.

 - The Green, Dover (Dover) - Laid out in 1717, it was on the city of Dover's central square, known as The Green.
 It was here that Delaware voted to ratify the U.S. Constitution.

 - John Dickinson Plantation (Dover) - Home to John Dickinson, known as the "penman of the Revolution" because his writings helped inspire colonial opposition to Great Britain, this site was built in 1739 and located about 6 miles southeast of The Green in Dover.
 John Dickinson was also a member of the Continental Congress that wrote the Declaration of the Independence, and a delegate to the Constitutional Convention.